mayaalsamarrai/vc-module-pagebuilder/README.md

 ### Assets relative path

+Path in file storage where images will be uploaded

+### Store Preview Path

-Relative URL in store used to preview blocks in PageBuilder
+Relative url in store to preview blocks in page builder

 ### AutoToken URL